vandetho/sndit-backend/docs/http_2_or_quic.md

 sudo ufw reload
 ```

-Check if the port is allow:
+Check if the port is allowed:
 ```
 sudo ufw status
 Status: active